Medical Policy: 02.01.52

-The introduction of a new medical device specific for medication delivery to the nasal passageway was recently introduced.
+The introduction of a medical device specific for medication delivery to the nasal passageway was recently introduced.
 The Tx360 nasal applicator was developed by Tian Medical in 2011.
+Recently, a number of catheter-based nasal applicators (Sphenocath, Tx360, Allevio) have been developed and approved for use when performing SPG blocks.
 Use of anesthetic delivered topically to the specific area of mucosa associated with the SPG via nasal applicator is in clinical trial.
 No results have been posted pertaining to this trial.
 The use of Marcaine by topical administration is outside the FDA approved routes of administration at this time.

 Intranasal application of Marcaine (bupivacaine) has side effects: including a burning sensation or numbness in the nose or in and around the eyes.
 Most seriously, it can also produce numbness in the throat, creating a sensation of gagging.
 If the patient eats or drinks, aspiration in the pharynx, and misdirection of the food into the lungs can readily occur, with the possible consequence of aspiration pneumonia.
 There is also the possibility of an allergic reaction to Marcaine and other local anesthetic agents.
 It is also known that repeated local administration of local anesthetic agents can be toxic to mucosal cells.